mcllouie/AAE5303_Reflection_Report/README.md

 A critical instance where AI produced misleading results occurred when I attempted to refine the IMU extrinsic parameters to reduce trajectory drifting.
 The ORB-SLAM3 output was drifting vigorously to the left and upward.
 I prompted Gemini to suggest a refined Tbc (Body-to-Camera) matrix based on the AMtown02 drone's CAD layout.

 Gemini provided a revised matrix with modified rotation values, claiming it would compensate for the perceived misalignment.
-However, when applied, drifting still occur.
+However, when applied, drifting still occurred.
 I detected this issue through immediate visual inspection of the trajectory in the ORB-SLAM3 viewer—the drone's path deviated significantly from the visual evidence in the AMtown02 video stream.

 The failure happened because the AI lacked the physical intuition of the specific coordinate system conventions used in the HKU MaRS dataset versus the standard OpenCV conventions expected by ORB-SLAM3.
 It "hallucinated" a geometric correction that looked mathematically plausible but was physically inverted.
-Therefore, I realized that I need to trust the hard data over the AI's "estimated" rotations.
+Consequently, I realized that I need to trust the hard data over the AI's "estimated" rotations.

 ---